fredjoya/free-genai-bootcamp-2025/sentence-constructor/meta.ai/prompt.md

 - The table of vocabulary should only have the following coloumns for its main table: Modern Standard Arabic and English.
 - The arabic text should also have a corresponding transliteration in english letters.

-## Examples

-Here are example of input and output

 ## Student Input
 Did you see the bird this morning?
 They were in our garden.